FloranteAtencio/OLTP_ACCOUNTING_DATABASE/README.md

 * Financial reports can be derived from journal entries
 * Record Data Lineage From Staging to Production to Archive
 * Multiple Tenant and custom made Chart of Account
-* Record Operations Logs with Hash Chain
-* Idempotency key to prevent duplicate process
+* Logs like Import, Audit, and Compliance
+* Security (Idempotency key, Hash Chain, and Trigger Guard)
-* Staging area (Sanitation, Validations and Approval) Before posting to productions table
+* Staging area (Sanitation, Validations and Approval)
-* Compliance log (for every successful and failure transactions)
-* Import log (Record every successful and failure import transaction)
-* Guard any data from direct transaction to void by passing the process
-* Transaction Lifecycle data tracking inside production schema
+* Transaction Lifecycle status tracking

 ---

-## 📌 Future Improvements
+## 📌 Road Map

 * High Availability (HA)
 * Disaster Recovery (DR)